-They’re the logical conclusion of where, judging by two days spent on the show floor, PC component design is heading: big, brash and almost definitely laden with RGB lighting.
+They’re the logical conclusion of where, judging by two days spent on the show floor, component design is heading when it comes to building a new PC: big, brash and almost definitely laden with RGB lighting.
 It’s a testament to how ambitious some of these designs are that even among such flashy company, certain models still manage to stand out.
 Here are five of them!

 InWin Z Tower by KuN Mod